 Content warning: This article references sexual assault and violence.
 Helplines can be found at the bottom of the page.

-A man accused of raping and sexually abusing his young prison cellmate over several months was in jail for the kidnap and rape of a teenage girl, it has been revealed.
+A convicted rapist who is also accused of raping and sexually abusing his young prison cellmate over several months may find out his fate tomorrow.

 He is accused of raping his 18-year-old cellmate in Upper Hutt's Rimutaka Prison on multiple occasions, as well as forcing him to perform oral sex, every night from mid October 2017 to early January 2018.